copernicus-mogley/zkav.club/infrastructure/zcash/moderation.md

 * Viewers can report videos/accounts via PeerTube’s reporting tools.
 * Include as much detail as possible (timestamps, description of issue).
 * Privacy note: reports may include sensitive information.
 Access is limited to moderators/admins, and we avoid publishing personally identifying details when documenting outcomes.
+* We do not publish moderator notes or report details publicly, except in aggregate.

 ## Response targets (MVP)